SpongeBobSquarePants111/VLDRec/README.md

 # VLDRec

-This repository is the official implementation of **Alleviating Video Length Effect of Micro-video Recommendation** (Submitted to SIGIR 2022)
+This repository is the official implementation of **Alleviating Video Length Effect of Micro-video Recommendation**

 ## Requirements